omnimotion/omnimotion.github.io/README.md

 If you find our work useful please cite:
 <pre>
-@inproceedings{wang2023omnimotion,
+@article{wang2023omnimotion,
-  title     = {Tracking Everything Everywhere All at Once}, author    = {Wang, Qianqian and Chang, Yen-Yu and Cai, Ruojin and Li, Zhengqi, and Hariharan, Bharath, and Holynski, Aleksander and Snavely, Noah}, booktitle = {arXiv}, year      = {2023}
+  title   = {Tracking Everything Everywhere All at Once}, author  = {Wang, Qianqian and Chang, Yen-Yu and Cai, Ruojin and Li, Zhengqi and Hariharan, Bharath and Holynski, Aleksander and Snavely, Noah}, journal = {arXiv:2306.05422}, year    = {2023}
 }
 </pre>